saucelabs/sauce-docs/docs/dev/cli/espresso-xcuitest/real-devices.md

 ### `--devices`

-__Description__: the list of devices, allocated dynamically or through static description of the device ID, to use in your tests.
-With the `--devices` option, you can configure Sauce Runner for Real Devices to run tests in parallel across multiple devices using both static and dynamic allocation.
+__Description__: allows you to provide a list of multiple devices to use in your tests.
+With this option, you can configure Sauce Runner for Real Devices to run tests in parallel across multiple devices using both static allocation (by providing the device ID#) and dynamic allocation.
 As an option, you can run a select set of tests against a specific device using the [`--testsToRun`](#teststorun) command.

 __Example__: